SebastianKristo/HaHome/README.md

 - https://github.com/RomRider/apexcharts-card

 # What is HaHome?
 HaHome is a dashboard design for HomeAssistant, inspired by HomeKit and Google Home.
-It was created by Sebastian.
+It was created by Sebastian K.J.

 ![Alt text](/Pictures/IMG_0277-left.png)
 ![Alt text](/Pictures/IMG_0274-left.png)